-- 10.1 Ministry expense accounts are a way of keeping account of ministry related expenses. - 10.2.
-The Standing Committee recommends that only the following expenses are to be paid by a parish on behalf of a member of the ministry staff from an MEA - - (a) Expenses in relation to the purchase, financing and operating costs of a motor vehicle used for ministry purposes; expenses for local, domestic or international travel related to the pursuit of the member of the ministry staff's pastoral duties and professional development (excluding holiday travel); expenses of the member of the ministry staff's spouse and/or children in directly accompanying the staff member or spouse on ministry related matters; and expenses of the member of the ministry staff's spouse in representing the staff member on ministry related matters; - (b) Costs associated with the provision and upkeep of the residence in which the member of the ministry staff lives, eq. rent, loan repayments, electricity, water, gas, building insurance and maintenance; - (c) Education, professional development, supervision, mentoring and professional de-briefing costs for the member of the ministry staff, including but not limited to books, tapes, conference fees, and camps; - (d) Ministry related expenses including but not limited to telephone, fax etc, subscriptions, periodicals, newspapers, computer software and hardware, provision of home office furniture, equipment and supplies, clerical shirts, hospitality and cleaning costs, gifts made in relation to ministry and other expenses incurred in respect of a member of the ministry staff's duties; - (e) Additional payments to the staff member's superannuation fund; - (f) Education expenses (excluding tertiary education) of the staff member's children. - 10.3 In many of the above categories, expenses may be paid by the parish from the churchwardens' general account independently of any stipend, allowances or benefits provided to the member of the ministry staff.
+- 10.1 Ministry expense accounts are a way of keeping account of ministry related expenses. - 10.2 The Standing Committee recommends that only the following expenses are to be paid by a parish on behalf of a member of the ministry staff from an MEA - - (a) Expenses in relation to the purchase, financing and operating costs of a motor vehicle used for ministry purposes; expenses for local, domestic or international travel related to the pursuit of the member of the ministry staff's pastoral duties and professional development; expenses of the member of the ministry staff's spouse and/or children in directly accompanying the staff member or spouse on ministry related matters; and expenses of the member of the ministry staff's spouse in representing the staff member on ministry related matters; - (b) Costs associated with the provision and upkeep of the residence in which the member of the ministry staff lives, eg. rent, loan repayments, electricity, water, gas, insurances, security monitoring and building maintenance; - (c) Education, professional development, supervision, mentoring and professional debriefing costs for the member of the ministry staff, including but not limited to books, tapes, conference fees, camps and professional supervision; - (d) Ministry related expenses including but not limited to telephone, mobile, fax, internet connection etc, subscriptions, periodicals, newspapers, computer software and hardware, provision of home office furniture, equipment and supplies, clerical shirts and liturgical attire, hospitality and cleaning costs, gifts made in relation to ministry and other expenses incurred in respect of a member of the ministry staff's duties;

+- (e) Education expenses of the staff member's dependent children - 10.3 In many of the above categories, expenses may be paid by the parish from the churchwardens' general account independently of any stipend, allowances or benefits provided to the member of the ministry staff.